“does it already exist?”: lfwm day three round-up | read | i-D

 Martine Rose spring/summer 18.
 Photography Anabel Navaro.

-Having pulled the industry out of its Zone 1 bubble for her triumphant return to London Fashion Week Men's last season with her takeover of Seven Sisters Market, Martine Rose continued her celebration of N17's community with a show inside Stronghold Climbing Centre.
+Having pulled the industry out of its Zone 1 bubble for her triumphant return to London Fashion Week Men's last season with her takeover of Seven Sisters Market, Martine Rose continued her celebration of N17's community with a show inside Stronghold Climbing Center.
 The show venue provided a strong hint to the outdoor themes of the collection and confirmed the Tottenham-based designer's passion for her everyday reality.
-Continuing to support local businesses and the people who make Tottenham what it is, Rose looked beyond the urban archetypes she reimagined for autumn/winter 17 -- the bankers, office workers and bus drivers -- and escaped to the country, placing her transformative lens over bicycle couriers, golfers, climbers and ramblers.
+Continuing to support local businesses and the people who make Tottenham what it is, Rose looked beyond the urban archetypes she reimagined for fall/winter 17 — the bankers, office workers, and bus drivers — and escaped to the country, placing her transformative lens over bicycle couriers, golfers, climbers, and ramblers.
 Applying her design signatures of proportion play and fabric manipulation, her cast of outdoor characters balanced form with function.
-As 'gorpcore' is proclaimed as the new 'normcore' by The Cut, Rose put raincoats, alpine sweaters, cargo shorts, fleeces and money belts back into the men's wardrobe.
+As 'gorpcore' is proclaimed as the new 'normcore' by The Cut, Rose put raincoats, alpine sweaters, cargo shorts, fleeces, and money belts back into the men's wardrobe.

 Martine Rose spring/summer 18.
 Photography Anabel Navaro.